SteeltoeOSS/Samples/Connectors/src/MySqlEF6/README.md

  (e.g.  `cf push -f manifest-windows.yml -p $PWD/publish`)

 Note: The provided manifest will create an app named `mysqlef6-connector` and attempt to bind to the the app to MySql service `myMySqlService`.

-Note: We have experienced this [problem](https://github.com/dotnet/cli/issues/3283) when using the RTM SDK and when publishing to a relative directory... workaround is to use full path.

 # What to expect - CloudFoundry
 After building and running the app, you should see something like the following in the logs.